ZiruiHE99/sle/README.md

 python train_student.py

 We conduct all the experiments on an A100 GPU.
 It takes about 2 hours either to train a teacher model or a student model.
 After the training of the teacher model, its weights will be saved, which will be utilized to train the student model.

-Here, we provide a set of weights, allowing you to directly train the student model.
+Here, we provide a set of weights: https://anonfiles.com/tdR0i0y4z6/bias_weights4 , then you can directly train the student model.